-Based on the two actions described above, jointly complete a region-wide Early Action Plan for Climate Change Adaptation for near-shore marine, coastal environments and small islands ecosystems (including identification of domestic and international funding to implement the Plan), and fully implement the Plan in each CT country.
+Based on the two actions described above, jointly complete a region-wide Early Action Plan for Climate Change Adaptation for near-shore marine and coastal environments (including small islands ecosystems), including identification of domestic and international funding to implement the Plan.
+Fully implement the Plan in each CT country.
 A multi-sector forum or committee on this topic in each country may be a useful mechanism to support collaborative and well-coordinated action.

-2012 (plan complete
+2012 (plan)

-2015 (full implem)
+2015 (full implementation)